Frequently Asked Questions

 What will I get out of therapy?

-People typically get a deeper understanding of yourself and/or your partner’s feelings, thoughts, and desires.
-People also learn how to deal/cope with what you struggle with better- whether that’s thought patterns, communication, coping skills, etc. People usually report a sense of relief by being able to share with an unbiased, third party, who understands and cares about what they’re going through.
+People typically get a deeper understanding of yourself and your feelings, thoughts, and desires.
+You can also learn how to deal/cope with what you struggle with better- whether that’s thoughts you’re having, communication with people you care about, coping skills, etc. Folks usually feel a sense of relief by being able to share with an unbiased, third party, who understands and cares about what they’re going through.